-Section 262: The Role of the Selectboard in Adopting Changes to Zoning Ordinances, Bylaws and Town Plan
+Section 262: The Role of the Selectboard in Adopting Changes to Zoning Ordinances and Town Plan

-After the Planning Commission prepares, holds hearing on, and recommends changes to the Town Plan, Zoning Ordinance, or Bylaws they submit the new recommended Zoning Bylaws, Ordinances or Town Plan to the Selectboard.
-The Selectboard receives recommended changes to Zoning Bylaws from the Planning Commission (see § 251 of this Article).
-The Selectboard holds hearings on and makes all final determinations on Zoning Ordinance, Bylaw or Town Plan changes and adopts them.
+After the Planning Commission prepares, holds hearing on, and recommends changes to the Town Plan and Zoning Ordinance, they submit the new recommended Zoning Ordinances or Town Plan to the Selectboard.
+The Selectboard receives recommended changes to Zoning Ordinances from the Planning Commission (see § 251 of this Article).
+The Selectboard holds hearings on and makes all final determinations on Zoning Ordinance or Town Plan changes and adopts them.